It’s not enough that your code is readable: it must perform well too.

 One solution is to use a temp table to split the query.

-Reducing the path, you are limiting the error that SQL optimizer can introduce.
+By reducing the path, you are limiting the error that the SQL Server Query Optimizer can introduce.

 Views are great!

-The big problem with the views is that someone can put lousy code into a view, and therefore made it reusable.
+The big problem with the views is that someone can put lousy code into a view, and therefore make it reusable.

-Sometimes, people use a view to returning data that can be grabbed directly from a table.
+Sometimes, people use a view to return data that can be grabbed directly from a table.

 As you can see below, both queries are very similar (same result set).

-But, when we see the queries plan, we found a huge difference.
+But, when we saw the query plan, we found a huge difference.

-In this case, the first query using views have many joins undercover, causing BAD performance.
+In this case, the first query that uses views has many hidden joins, causing poor performance.

 Nesting views